 For Students, By Students

-Made possible by a generous gift of the Donald W. White Sr. ’50 Family, Babson now offers five classes each Spring Semester taught entirely by seniors.
-The classes are on topics that hold special meaning with their instructors, and range from the food truck industry to Web application development.
+Made possible by a generous gift of the Donald W. White Sr. ’50 Family, Babson now offers five classes each Spring Semester taught entirely by students in their senior year.
+The classes are on topics that hold special meaning with their instructors, and range from the marketing in the fashion industry to mobile app development.
 By sharing their passion with their peers, the seniors are able to teach topics that aren’t currently offered in the standard undergraduate curriculum.
 These classes are very popular among fellow students whose desire for knowledge extends beyond the typical course load.

 Reel vs. Real: How Fictional Media Influences Reality (SEN1301)

 How does fictional media influence reality?
 This course will analyze movies, TV shows, and book excerpts that are fictional but marketed as "based on a true story."
 Students will determine the facts behind each story and examine how expectations that the media is based in reality affects perceptions.
 Themes will include crime, politics, and romance; potential texts include Argo, Pocahontas, Law & Order, and Pride and Prejudice.